 We mentioned earlier that online searches relating to solo travel had increased over the past few years, and particularly since the COVID-19 pandemic.
 Let’s take a look at which destinations Google users in the U.S. are searching for when it comes to solo traveling.

-Data from Google search volumes in 2022 shows that the general term ‘best places to solo travel’ had a search volume of 2,400, with an 81% increase Year-over-Year.
-When it came to specific locations, ‘solo travel USA’ was the most popular search with a monthly average volume of 320.
-This was followed by Italy at 260 monthly searches, with a YoY increase of 129% compared to 2021.
+Data from Google search volumes in 2023 shows that the general term ‘best places to solo travel’ had a search volume of 2,900 in the U.S. When it came to specific locations, ‘solo travel USA’ was the most popular search with a monthly average volume of 1,300, though this was down by 23% compared to 2022.
+This was followed by Italy with 720 monthly searches.

-The country with the highest YoY increase in searches by U.S. solo travelers was Germany, with ‘solo travel Germany’ seeing a 600% increase in searches from 2021 to 2022.
+The country with the highest YoY increase in searches by U.S. solo travelers was Germany, with ‘solo travel Brazil’ seeing a 125% increase in searches from 2022 to 2023.

 Search Term | U.S. Monthly Searches | YoY % Change |